MissStrong/ICS2O_Quad_4_2020-2021/Notes/23 - Introduction to Python.md

   pygame.display.update()
 ```

-The shapes above look like this:
+The program above look like this:

 ![](../Images/Shapes.png)